Oscars academy expels Cosby and Polanski

 Bill Cosby and Roman Polanski have been expelled from the US Academy of Motion Picture Arts and Sciences.

-The prestigious organisation - which runs the Oscars - made the announcement on Thursday.
+The academy - which runs the Oscars - said this was done in accordance with its standards of conduct.

 TV star Cosby was convicted of sexual assault last month.
-Director Polanski admitted statutory rape of a 13-year-old in 1977.
+Oscar-winning director Polanski admitted unlawful sex with a 13-year-old girl in 1977.

 Producer Harvey Weinstein was kicked out last year, following numerous allegations of sexual assault.

+The prestigious organisation made the announcement on Thursday - two days after its board members voted on the issue.

-In a statement the academy said the board "has voted to expel actor Bill Cosby and director Roman Polanski from its membership in accordance with the organization's Standards of Conduct".
+In a statement, it said its board "has voted to expel actor Bill Cosby and director Roman Polanski from its membership in accordance with the organisation's Standards of Conduct".

 "The Board continues to encourage ethical standards that require members to uphold the Academy's values of respect for human dignity," it added.